Cerceris fumipennis: Value for biosurveillance

 In collecting buprestid prey, C. fumipennis has also been recorded collecting emerald ash borer (EAB; Agrilus planipennis), a pest insect known for killing North American species of ash trees.
-EAB has proven difficult to detect using traditional methods of ground/visual surveys and sticky traps, both of which are costly, labour-intensive and at times destructive or impractical.
+The EAB has proven difficult to detect using traditional methods of ground/visual surveys and sticky traps, both of which are costly, labour-intensive, and at times destructive or impractical.
 Biosurveillance, using another species to survey for a pest species, offers an alternative approach for the detection and survey of EAB populations.
 Preliminary studies have shown that the wasp's EAB detection skills far surpass any comparable human technology.
-C. fumipennis has become a novel ally in efforts to monitor for EAB in Canada and the United States.
+C. fumipennis has become a novel ally in efforts to monitor for EABs in Canada and the United States.

-Researchers have unofficially nicknamed C. fumipennis the "Smokey Winged Beetle Bandit”.
+Researchers have unofficially nicknamed C. fumipennis the "smoky-winged beetle bandit”.
 This name has now been submitted to the Entomological Society of America's committee on common names.
-By transporting mobile populations of this wasp, biosurveillance could facilitate an early warning system for the EAB across the United States & Canada.
-By using trained wasp watchers to look for what C. fumipennis brings back to its ground nest entrance, this could augment an early warning system that currently only utilizes "Purple Barney traps" that mimic the same color spectrum as Fraxinus ash tree leaves, to attract the EAB.
+By transporting mobile populations of this wasp, biosurveillance could facilitate an early warning system for the EAB across the United States and Canada.
+Using trained wasp watchers to look for what C. fumipennis brings back to its ground nest entrance could augment an early warning system that currently only uses "Purple Barney traps" that mimic the same color spectrum as Fraxinus ash tree leaves, to attract the EAB.